Automotive Cluster Meter Development Using Nuvoton’s Microcontrollers – Introduction

 So, appropriate input protection is needed for a battery regulator with wide input-voltage range to a constant output in order to protect the downstream components from detrimental input voltage transients.

 Signal Conditioning: Various sensor inputs such as fuel level, speed, etc., must be interfaced with the instrument cluster.
-Signal conditioning circuits provide filtering, amplification, and converting required to make sensor outputs compatible for processing in the MCU.
+Signal conditioning circuits provide filtering, amplification, and converting required to make sensor outputs compatible for processing in the microcontroller.

 Communication Interfaces: Most advanced clusters nowadays have following communication protocols for data exchange within the cluster and external communication with other ECUs.